dreamineering/business-administration/docs/growth/quality/treatment-notes-with-surface.md

 Customers such as au, nz, uk using a surface pro with a stylus have reports dramatic improvement to:

-1. Accuracy
+1. Stylus
 2. Speed

-3. More useful information to analyse by
+More comprehensive information to analyse on in reports to interpret how the quality of service can be improved.

 ## Productivity Hacks